Beautiful Perennial Borders

 repetition.
 Rhythm can be created by running groups of different textures

 through each other.
-You will need to vary the size of the groups as well as the
+You will need to vary the size of the groups as well as

-others.
-Repetition leads the eye to the next area of the border.
-You can repeat
+intense then others.
+Repetition leads the eye to the next area of the

-the same plant, color or texture.
+border.
+You can repeat the same plant, color or texture.

 Timing Is Everything